kbroman/PARallelefreq/README.md

 genotypes, and then to calculate allele frequencies within selected inbred strains and outbred mice.

-This is based on the SQLite file <ftp://ftp.jax.org/petrs/MDA/processed_data/MDA.db>
-which includes 5 tables:
+This is based on the SQLite file <ftp://ftp.jax.org/petrs/MDA/processed_data/MDA.db>, which is *very* large (26 GB) and includes 5 tables:

 - snpInfo: probesets annotation
 - sampleList: information about samples